-Pete Buttigieg, 37-year-old Mayor of South Bend, Indiana, has been many things: A Rhodes Scholar.
-A Navy intelligence officer, deployed—during his Mayoral tenure—to Afghanistan.
+Pete Buttigieg, 38-year-old presidential candidate and mayor of South Bend, Indiana, has been many things: a Rhodes Scholar.
+A Navy intelligence officer, deployed—during his mayoral tenure—to Afghanistan.
 The husband of a man, making him one of few openly gay politicians in America.
-An author, of the new book Shortest Way Home.
-And now, potentially, a 2020 Presidential candidate.
+An author, of the best-selling memoir Shortest Way Home.

-Listen to Buttigieg’s talk about his experience in South Bend here:
+Listen to Buttigieg talk about his experience in South Bend here: